Skip to main content

 What's next?

-We always can go even further.
-Take a look at a custom jetton wallet which has a built-in shard optimization.
-As a result user's jetton wallet ends up in the same shard as a user with 87% probability.
-But that's a fairly uncharted territory yet, so you're on your own.
-Good luck with TGE!
+We can always push further.
+For example, consider a custom jetton wallet with built-in shard optimization.
+This ensures the user's jetton wallet ends up in the same shard as the user with an 87% probability.
+However, this is relatively uncharted territory, so you'll need to explore it on your own.
+Good luck with your TGE!